cristianfalcone/ajo/cookbook.md

 }
 ```

 🎭 Safety Net: Ajo automatically propagates errors thrown in the generator function during rendering.
-You don't need to explicitly use `this.$throw()` for errors in the main component body!
+You don't need to explicitly use `this.throw()` for errors in the main component body!

 ## Putting It All Together